 - Student satisfaction amongst higher education students was said to be valued at 84%.
 (Source: National Student Survey, 2017)

 - Between 2016 and 2017, 57% of all students studying in higher education institutions in the UK were female.
 (Source: Department of Education)

 Out of the thousands of fascinating UK facts for students, these five were the ones that stood out the most.
-However, there is so much more about the UK, which makes a great option for students who want to pursue quality higher education such as their rich history, untrammelled culture, advancement in society and quality of life.
+However, there is so much more about the UK, which makes an excellent option for students who want to pursue quality higher education, such as their rich history, untrammeled culture, advancement in society, and quality of life.